Table of Contents

 Using soaps with dyes, perfumes, or additives

-Using soap with lots of ‘extras’ can upset your vaginal pH and cause irritation in your more intimate areas.
-Choosing a mild soap instead of one with additives, perfumes, or dyes can help you avoid BV. -
+Using soap with lots of ‘extras’ can upset your vaginal pH and cause irritation in your more intimate areas. -

 An incomplete diet